 How do I apply for SCSEP?

-What kind of training and work will I get?
+What kind of training can I get?

 You will be trained in all the skills you need to do your job, including using a computer.
 You will serve in a vital community service position such as (but not limited to):